-SECTION 4.
-Bargaining unit employees shall receive base pay plus one-half of their regular rate for authorized overtime for travel to restore operational sites to their established full operational configuration and capabilities.
-All other authorized overtime for travel will be compensated for and administrated in accordance with Agency policy.

 SECTION 5.
-When an employee is called in, to duty station, to perform unscheduled overtime work, which is not continuous with his/her shift, the employee shall be paid a minimum of two (2) hours of overtime, regardless of the time actually worked.
+Bargaining unit employees must receive base pay plus one-half of their regular rate for authorized overtime for travel to restore operational sites to their established full operational configuration and capabilities.
+All other authorized overtime for travel will be compensated for, and administrated in accordance with Agency policy.

 SECTION 6.
+When an employee is called in to their duty station to perform unscheduled overtime work, which is not continuous with his/her shift, the employee must be paid base pay plus one-half of their regular rate for a minimum of two (2) hours of overtime, regardless of the time actually worked.

-At the direction of the Agency, an employee called during non-duty hours to provide technical assistance to an on-duty employee shall be compensated for a minimum of thirty (30) minutes of overtime for each separate occurrence.
+SECTION 7.
+At the direction of the Agency, an employee called during non-duty hours to provide technical assistance to an on-duty employee must be paid base pay plus one-half of their regular rate for a minimum of thirty (30) minutes of overtime for each separate occurrence.